nurul-ismat/Bangla-or-Banglish-or-English-Sentiment-Analysis-with-English-Translation/Bangla-or-Banglish-or-English-Sentiment-Analysis-with-English-translation-master/README.md

 Nurul Ismat Tanni
 Bangladesh
 =======
-- In case of any help you may need from me, please contact ismattanni@gmail.com directly without any hesitation!
+- In case of any help from me, please contact ismattanni@gmail.com directly without any hesitation!
 I will be glad to help you.

 ## Author
 Nurul Ismat Tanni
 ismattanni@gmail.com
 >>>>>>> 9992ee1 (Update changes)

-## Licensing
-The code in this project is licensed under GNU GPLv3 license.